cclaualc/nullnest/README.md

 2. The first two moments (average value and standard deviation) of the distribution of nestedness over the null ensemble corresponding to the given network.

-In order to calculate the quantities in *ii*, the program permit numerically sampling the null ensemble.
+In order to calculate the quantities in *ii*, the program performs a numerical sampling of the null ensemble.
 In detail, each program generates a number *Nsample* of null networks (decided by the user) by sampling the probability of interaction between nodes in the ensemble, and then computes the nestedness index on each null network as well as the resulting average and standard deviation.

 Given that some of the programs may be computationally demanding, we recommend to perform a trial run using a small sample size (for example, *Nsample*=10²) to monitor the computational time, then run the program definitely using the wished sample size.
 We recommend a minimum sampling size of 10³ networks, while an interesting balance between accuracy and computational speed is *Nsample*=10⁴.